flynx/object.js/README.md

 // a different way to do the above... var Action2 = object.Constructor('Action2', {
-    // this is the same as the above but a bit more convenient as we do
+    // This is the same as the above but a bit more convenient as we do
     // not need to use Object.assign(..) or object.mixinFlat(..) to define
-    // attributes and props...
+    // attributes and props.
+    //
+    // Contexts:
+    //  - internal (this)       -- the instance
+    //  - external (context)    -- call context
+    //
     // NOTE: this is not called if a user defines the prototype as a function
     //      (see above)
     __call__: function(context, ...args){